mulllhausen/btc-inquisitor/README.md

     --orphan-options=ORPHAN_OPTIONS

 Change orphan blocks settings in the result set.
-Allowable options are ['none'|'allow'|'only'].
-'None' removes all orphan blocks from the result set, 'allow' permits orphan blocks in the result set, and 'only' filters out any non-orphan blocks from the result set.
+Allowable options are ['NONE'|'ALLOW'|'ONLY'].
+'NONE' removes all orphan blocks from the result set, 'ALLOW' permits orphan blocks in the result set, and 'ONLY' filters out any non-orphan blocks from the result set.